The NHET-Sim e-learning modules are comprised of 2 core modules and 12 elective modules.

 This module covers basic principles of simulation with particular focus on educational design for simulation scenarios, briefing and debriefing practices.
 We consider what it means to be a simulation educator.
 Even if you are mainly involved in technical aspects of simulation-based-education (SBE), we think it is important to be exposed to the core elements of the work of a simulation educator.
 The essential parts of the e-learning module are designed to take three hours.

 Being a simulation technician

 This module provides an introduction to fundamental practices in preparing and running mannequin-based simulations.
 It is beyond the scope of the module to cover all commercially available mannequins (and other simulators).
 We hope to provide enough information to enable you to make appropriate decisions in matching simulators to scenario objectives.
-Manufacturers provide valuable specific simulator information and are a good starting point.

 Technology-based simulators and simulations